 On day three, according to the advice of our guide, we waited until late afternoon when the temperature was more tolerable to have a go at riding camels and dune buggies in the sand.
 Then it was off to Brazil.

-There we stayed a few weeks for free in a basement guest room of a university dorm where Mel’s friend was studying and hopped our way from one surfcouch to another, to Rio de Janeiro, experienced Ayahuasca in the mountains, across the salt flats of Bolivia and the Inca trails in Peru, until we ended in a small surfer fishing village as recommended by a friend of mine: Canoa, Ecuador.
+There we stayed a few weeks for free in a basement guest room of a university dorm where Mel’s friend was studying and hopped our way from one surfcouch to another, to Rio de Janeiro, experienced Ayahuasca in the mountains, across the salt flats of Bolivia and the Inca trails in Peru (part of my World Travel pages), until we ended in a small surfer fishing village as recommended by a friend of mine: Canoa, Ecuador.

 A very cool and chill place where we decided to stop traveling for a while.
 Which was opportune because it was where Mel delivered our new son.
 Wrong side up in her belly, so it had to be by C-section, but we were very fortunate since health care is free in the country, even for tourists!